eddeee888/exercise-basics/exercise-02/exercise-02.md

-# Exercise 02 - Function basics - For loop
+# Exercise 02 - Basics - For loop

 ## Aim